Kate & Leopold: Plot

 On Friday, Leopold hires a violinist and invites Kate to a rooftop dinner, which ends with a waltz and the first kiss.

-On Saturday, they take a stroll about Lower Manhattan and come across Uncle Millard's home at 1 Hanover Square, where Leopold retrieves a metal box with his boyhood treasures, including his mother's ring, from a secret drawer hidden in his room's wall.
+On Saturday, they stroll about Lower Manhattan and come across Uncle Millard's home at 1 Hanover Square, where Leopold retrieves a metal box with his boyhood treasures, including his mother's ring, from a drawer hidden in his room's wall.
 In the evening, he tries to propose to Kate, but she falls asleep on his lap.

 On Sunday, Leopold acts in a Farmer's Bounty commercial, but walks off the set upon finding the diet margarine disgusting.
 Leopold chastises Kate about integrity, to which she counters that he lacks connection with reality.
 Realizing that their time together is nearly over, both spend the evening in subdued contemplation.

 On Monday morning, Stuart escapes from the asylum and sends Leopold to his own time, which makes the elevators work again.
 Charlie notices Kate in a photo taken at Leopold's ball on 28 April 1876, and shows the picture to Stuart, who realizes that Kate's future is in the past.
 That night, when Kate is about to accept her promotion at the Anglo-American merger meeting held, to her surprise, at 1 Hanover Square, Stuart and Charlie tell her that in order to be with Leopold she has to jump off the Brooklyn Bridge within the next 23 minutes.
 Kate rejects their suggestion as absurd and goes to give her acceptance speech, during which she sees herself, wearing the same evening dress, in one of Stuart's photos.
-She abruptly ends the speech, and the three of them rush to the bridge.
+Her speech falters to a musing and terminates with an apology for having to leave, at which point the three of them rush to the bridge.

 Having made it through the portal, Kate appears in 1876 and runs to 1 Hanover Square, where the Anglo-American engagement is to take place.
 Just when Leopold is about to announce his bride of convenience, Kate storms into the ballroom, and he instead announces her name, styled as "Kate McKay, of the McKays of Massapequa".
 Among the shocked guests, Kate and Leopold reunite with a kiss and dance a bridal waltz.
 Thus Kate turns out to be Stuart's great‑great‑grandmother.

 Cast

 Alternative versions

-References suggesting that Kate is Stuart's great-great-grandmother were censored from the film just a few days before the theatrical release, according to director James Mangold, due to "2 critics who were horrified by Liev Schreiber's distant relationship to Leo".
-The previous four-year-long relationship of Stuart and Kate is classified as illegally incestuous in many jurisdictions, because she is his lineal ancestor (see Legality of incest#Table).
+References suggesting that Kate is Stuart's great-great-grandmother were censored from the film just a few days before the theatrical release—according to director James Mangold, due to "2 critics who were horrified by Liev Schreiber's distant relationship to Leo".
+Those two critics were Roger Ebert and Richard Roeper.
+The previous four-year relationship of Stuart and Kate is classified as illegally incestuous in many jurisdictions, because she is his lineal ancestor (see Legality of incest#Table).